Milkman (novel): Politics

 In Milkman, everyday behaviours, even non-political ones, are politicised.
 The protagonist's maybe-boyfriend shows off the supercharger from a rare antique Bentley (a blower) he has acquired to his neighbours, only to be marginalised when one person in the room inquires about who among his garage-mates got the piece of the car that had the flag from "across the water", suggesting that he (and all the mechanics he works with) are traitors for even touching some part of such a car.

-The protagonist's desire to avoid political matters is shown by both her refusal to use character names and her reading-while-walking (quite literally burying her head in a book to emancipate herself from the reality of The Troubles).
-Her reading-while-walking tragically manifests itself as a rumour that she is having an affair with the milkman.
+The protagonist's desire to avoid political matters is shown by both her refusal to use character names and her reading-while-walking (quite literally burying her head in a book to emancipate herself from the reality of the Troubles).
+Her reading-while-walking tragically manifests itself as a rumour that she is having an affair with Milkman.
 As whenever other characters fail to understand a behaviour (such as the protagonist's preference for literature over politics) it still becomes politicised through their own interpretations of otherwise mundane facets of life.

 Background

 While Burns initially expected to write the novel in three weeks, she eventually finished Milkman over a period of ten months, during which time she ran out of money and had to claim benefits.
-Milkman was based on Burns's own experiences growing up in Belfast during The Troubles, and she has identified the novel's unnamed setting as "a distorted version of Belfast", though it could also stand in for "any sort of totalitarian, closed society existing in similarly oppressive conditions".
+Milkman was based on Burns's own experiences growing up in Belfast during the Troubles, and she has identified the novel's unnamed setting as "a distorted version of Belfast", though it could also stand in for "any sort of totalitarian, closed society existing in similarly oppressive conditions".

 Reception

 Critical response

-Milkman was strongly lauded by critics.
-Based on a sample of 28 reviews, the review aggregator website Book Marks reported that 16 critics gave the book a "rave" review, 9 gave "positive" reviews, and 1 critic expressed "mixed" impressions.
-Another 2 critics "panned" the book.
 Writing for The Washington Post, Ron Charles described the novel as "challenging" but "rewarding", and Dwight Garner panned the book as "rarely seizing upon any sort of clarity or emotional resonance" in a review for The New York Times.
-In Literary Review, John Self acknowledged that the novel's evasiveness and lack of unified plot is challenging for the reader, yet praised Burns for the "otherworldly" version of Northern Ireland her narrator is able to convey: "a threatening fairy-tale setting where people define themselves in opposition to those ‘over the border’, ‘over the water’ or simply ‘over the road’".
+In Literary Review, John Self acknowledged that the novel's evasiveness and lack of unified plot is challenging for the reader, yet praised Burns for the "otherworldly" version of Northern Ireland her narrator is able to convey: "a threatening fairy-tale setting where people define themselves in opposition to those 'over the border', 'over the water' or simply 'over the road'".

 Accolades

 The novel won the 2018 Booker Prize.
 Kwame Anthony Appiah, Chair of Judges, commented:

-In 2019, Milkman won the inaugural Orwell Prize for Political Fiction.

-In 2020, the novel won the International Dublin Literary Award.